brhofmann97/Digits/README.md

 There is also a simple drawing application using SDL that allows you to draw your own digits and have your net evaluate them.
 The training/net loading portion is command line operated.
 The database is included in the repo, along with the necessary SDL files.

+If you are interested specifically in the Neural Net soruce code, that is located in Net.h.